neondatabase/website/content/docs/quickstart/django.md

 title: Run a Django App
 ---

 Django is one of the most popular backend frameworks.
 Because Neon is fully compatible with vanilla PostgreSQL, you only need to fill in the correct connection details.
-To use Neon with Django, you have create a Project on Neon and specify the project connection settings in your settings.py in the same way as for standalone Postgres.
+To use Neon with Django, you have to create a Project on Neon and specify the project connection settings in your settings.py in the same way as for standalone Postgres.

 See the following example of specifying connection properties for Neon: